 Official State Tree of Washington

-"In 1946, an Oregon newspaper teased Washington for not having a state tree.
+From Washington state legislature; "In 1946, an Oregon newspaper teased Washington for not having a state tree.
 The Portland Oregonian picked out the western hemlock, Tsuga heterophylla for us, but Washington newspapers decided to choose their own and selected the popular western red cedar.
 State Representative George Adams of Mason County pleaded with the Legislature to adopt the western hemlock.
 The hemlock, he said, would become "the backbone of this state's forest industry."
-Adams' bill passed the Legislature and was signed into law in 1947." (quote from Washington State Legislature).
+Adams' bill passed the Legislature and was signed into law in 1947."

 Western Hemlock Facts

 A large evergreen coniferous tree native to the west coast of North America, the western hemlock tree is the largest species of hemlock (growing an average of 50 - 70 meters tall, and sometimes to 78 meters) with a trunk diameter of up to 2.7 meters.
 The western hemlock lives a long life (trees over 1200 years old are known).
 Washington's abundant evergreen forests are the basis for its unofficial nickname; "The Evergreen State."

 Closely associated with temperate rain forests, most western hemlock trees live less than 100 km from the Pacific Ocean (with the exception of an inland population in the Rocky Mountains of southeast British Columbia, northern Idaho and western Montana).